If you are travelling or planning to travel in the near future, please see our guidance in relation to Brexit

 To get more information about travelling on University business, access the Travel Declaration form, and to get a copy of the University’s Travel Insurance Policy, please access the Travel Tile on the Student Portal where all this information, and more is held.

-- Specific risks associated with the activities being undertaken (e.g. fieldwork)
+- Specific risks associated with the activities being undertaken (e.g. research, fieldwork)

 - Safety and security risks (robbery, attack, kidnap)